 When the World Health Organization ranked the healthcare systems of 191 countries, Colombia came in at #22.
-That is better than Canada (#30) and the United States (#37).
-On top of this, when financial publication América Economía put together their latest annual list of Latin America’s top 43 hospitals, 22 of those hospitals were based in Colombia.
-That means that half of the top Latin American hospitals are located in Colombia.
+That is better than Canada at #30 and the United States at #37.
+On top of this, when financial publication América Economía put together their latest annual list of Latin America’s top 58 hospitals, 23 of those hospitals were based in Colombia.
+That means that 40% of the top Latin American hospitals are located in Colombia.

-Colombia has one Public and many Private health insurance plans.
-The Public plan is called EPS (Entidades Promotoras de Salud) and it is administered by various companies such as SURA, Comfenalco, and Coomeva.
+The public plan is called EPS (Entidades Promotoras de Salud) and it is administered by various companies such as SURA, Comfenalco, and Coomeva.
 To qualify for EPS, you must have a resident cédula (identity card).
 The premium cost for retirees is 12% of what you declare your pension income is to EPS.
 There is no maximum age limit to apply for EPS coverage.

 Many retired expats report paying $70 to $85 per couple per month for their premiums with EPS public insurance.
 This is the same regardless of which company you choose to administer your EPS.
 Colombia’s healthcare system operates in a similar fashion to a preferred provider organization (PPO).
 Insurers enter into contracts with specific hospitals and physicians.
 The insured must seek care within the approved network of providers.